• Skip to primary navigation

 • Electric Mixer - I use a KitchenAid stand mixer with the paddle attachment.
 An electric hand mixer will also work — the creaming stage may just take a little longer.

 • 1 Pound Loaf Pan - A "1 pound" loaf pan is approximately 8 inches long, 4 inches wide, and 3 inches tall.
 A 1.25 pound loaf pan (9x5) will also work but your cake may not have the same height that mine does in these photos as there's more room for the batter to spread out.
 Metal pans work best for getting that golden brown crust.
-You may need to adjust baking time and temperature if using a glass pan (King Arthur Baking recommends lowering the temperature by 25°F and adding 10 minutes to the bake time).
+You may need to adjust baking time and temperature if using a glass pan.

 • Quarter Pan Pre-Cut Parchment Sheets - I use these pre-cut parchment sheets to create a parchment sling that lines the pan to make the pound cake easier to remove.
 You'll have to trim about an inch off one of the long sides for it to fit, but they work very nicely!